-The most valuable component of injury recovery is locating the breakdown in the system permitting force to damage the tissue of concern.
+The most valuable component of injury recovery is locating the breakdown in the system.
 If you permit the location of painful tissue to bias the evaluation of an injury, often the primary cause goes uncovered.
 We evaluate the patient utilizing the latest diagnostic techniques and technologies to measure postural control, reaction times, motor accuracy and neural endurance, all in a concerted effort to pinpoint specific areas of central nervous system impairment.

 The ability to influence neurology is reliant on proper identification of the neural impairment and balancing the system accordingly; these components are vital to recovery and resolution.
 Our balancing process alters activity in the nervous system.
 This changes the muscles reactivity and recruitment patterns relative to speed of contraction, symmetry, and sequence of firing.
 When these components are working in a healthy manner, the performance of the muscular system allows for greater protection and production of force.
 This leads to increased performance and injury prevention.